microsoft/autogen/python/docs/src/cookbook/type-routed-agent.md

 # Using Type Routed Agent

-To make it easier to implement agents that respond to certain message types there is a base class called {py:class}`~agnext.components.RoutedAgent`.
+To make it easier to implement agents that respond to certain message types there is a base class called {py:class}`~autogen_core.components.RoutedAgent`.
 This class provides a simple decorator pattern for associating message types with message handlers.

-The decorator {py:func}`agnext.components.message_handler` should be added to functions in the class that are intended to handle messages.
+The decorator {py:func}`autogen_core.components.message_handler` should be added to functions in the class that are intended to handle messages.
 These functions have a specific signature that needs to be followed for it to be recognized as a message handler.

 - The function must be an `async` function.
 - The function must be decorated with the `message_handler` decorator.
 - The function must have exactly 3 arguments.
   - `self`
   - `message`: The message to be handled, this must be type hinted with the message type that it is intended to handle.
-  - `cancellation_token`: A {py:class}`agnext.base.CancellationToken` object
+  - `cancellation_token`: A {py:class}`autogen_core.base.CancellationToken` object
 - The function must be type hinted with what message types it can return.

 ```{tip}